ajdavis/emptysquare-hugo/emptysquare/content/how-to-use-mongodb-causal-consistency.md

 In a causally consistent session, you'll read your writes and get monotonic reads from secondaries.
 Both read concern and write concern must be set to "majority", as [explained in the MongoDB manual](https://www.mongodb.com/docs/manual/core/causal-consistency-read-write-concerns/).
 "Majority" is the default write concern, so I configured only the read concern explicitly.

 How does MongoDB ensure causal consistency?
-It uses a [Lamport Clock](https://lamport.azurewebsites.net/pubs/time-clocks.pdf) called *clusterTime* to [partially order events across all servers in a replica set or sharded cluster](https://dl.acm.org/doi/pdf/10.1145/3299869.3314049).
-Whenever the client sends a write operation to a server, the server notes clusterTime when the write was executed, and returns it to the MongoClient.
+It uses a logical clock (aka a [Lamport clock](https://lamport.azurewebsites.net/pubs/time-clocks.pdf)) called *clusterTime* to [partially order events across all servers in a replica set or sharded cluster](https://dl.acm.org/doi/pdf/10.1145/3299869.3314049).
+Whenever the client sends a write operation to a server, the server advances its logical clock and returns the new clock value to the MongoClient.
 Then, if the MongoClient's next message is a query, it passes the _afterClusterTime_ parameter, which asks the server to return data including all writes up to that clusterTime.
 If the server is a lagged secondary, it waits until has sufficiently caught up:

 ![](causal-sequencediagram.org.svg)

-If you query a secondary that hasn't yet caught up to that point in time, according to the Lamport Clock, then your query blocks until the secondary replicates to that point.
+If you query a secondary that hasn't yet caught up to that point in time, according to the logical clock, then your query blocks until the secondary replicates to that point.
 (Yes, the parameter is called afterClusterTime, but the secondary only needs to replicate **up to** that clusterTime, not after it.)

 # The Fine Print